zio/zio/docs/datatypes/contextual/index.md

 }
 ```

-3. **Define Service Dependencies** — We might need `MetadataRepo`, `BlobStorage` and `Logging` services to implement the `DocRepo` service.
+3. **Define Service Dependencies** — We might need `MetadataRepo` and `BlobStorage` services to implement the `DocRepo` service.
 Here, we put its dependencies into its constructor.
 All the dependencies are just interfaces, not implementation.
 Just like what we did in object-oriented style.

-First, we need to define the interfaces for `MetadataRepo`, `BlobStorage` and `Logging` services:
+First, we need to define the interfaces for `MetadataRepo` and `BlobStorage` services:

 ```scala mdoc:silent
 case class Metadata(